-The BioSolve® story starts in 1975 when an entrepreneur named Ron LaRoche and a talented chemist named Ed Hosmer began working together to develop an innovative surfactant formulation.
+The BioSolve® story starts in 1975 when an entrepreneur named Ron LaRoche and a talented chemist named Ed Hosmer, owner of Synthetic Laboratories (Dracut, MA) began working together to develop an innovative surfactant formulation.
 The product concept was a replacement for sprayed foam used to suppress volatile vapors and reduce fire hazard associated with fuel spills.
 Customers needed an effective alternative to foam that was at least as effective and much easier to use.

 During the 1970’s and 80’s, formulations were tested and retested in cooperation with local fire departments and firefighting training academies in Massachusetts, Pennsylvania and Canada.
 Field testing was carried using numerous formulations in an effort to develop a single product that could be used to mitigate a wide range of fuels, including those with additives.
 Ron’s chemical distribution company, Metra Chem began selling BioSolve to fire departments and emergency responders from the late 1970’s and throughout the 1980’s.

-In the fall of 2009, Ron & Steve were approached by James Edgerly and Karl Loos regarding the sale of the BioSolve business.
-The two had worked together during the 1980’s in the Chemical Industries practice at the management consulting firm, Arthur D. Little, Inc (Cambridge, MA).
+In the fall of 2009, Ron and Steve were approached by James Edgerly and Karl Loos regarding the sale of the BioSolve business.
+The two had worked together during the 1980’s in the Chemical Industries practice at the management consulting firm, Arthur D. Little, Inc. (Cambridge, MA).